dgngdn/beautiful-jekyll/robot.md

 ---
 layout: page
-title: Art
+title: Robots
-subtitle: Progression of colors for unapparent reason
+subtitle: Helping take over the world, one gear at a time
 ---

 My name is Inigo Montoya.
 I have the following qualities: